Main Menu Next

 In its simplest form, a weir consists of a bulkhead of timber, metal, or concrete with an opening of fixed dimensions cut in its top edge.
 This opening is called the weir notch; its bottom edge is the weir crest; and the depth of flow over the crest (measured at a specified distance upstream from the bulkhead) is called the head (H).
 The overflowing sheet of water is known as the nappe.

-Two types of weirs exist: sharp-crested weirs and broad-crested weirs.
+• Sharp-crested weirs and broad-crested weirs.
 A typical sharp-crested weir is illustrated below.
 The sharp edge in the crest causes the water to spring clear of the crest, and thus accurate measurements can be made.
-Broad-crested weirs are commonly incorporated in hydraulic structures of various types and, although sometimes used to measure water flow, this is usually a secondary function.

 .